-Children who are 'returners', do not usually need to re-apply for their preschool year.
-Guidance does change from year to year however.
-Parents will always be asked about session preferences for the new session and addresses and contact details will be checked/updated at this time.
+Children who are 'continuers', do not need to re-apply for their pre-school year.
+Instead, parents will always be asked about session preferences for the new session and addresses and contact details will be checked/updated at this time.
+Session preferences will be passed on to the Early Years Team.